netscaler/netscaler-k8s-ingress-controller/docs/how-to/external-load-balance-adc.md

         - protocol: TCP
           port: 80

-### Configure Netscaler as a domain name resolver using Citrix ingress controller
+### Configure Netscaler as a domain name resolver using Netscaler ingress controller

-You can configure Netscaler through Citrix ingress controller to create a domain based service group using the ingress annotation `ingress.citrix.com/external-service`.
+You can configure Netscaler through Netscaler ingress controller to create a domain based service group using the ingress annotation `ingress.citrix.com/external-service`.
 The value for `ingress.citrix.com/external-service` is a list of external name services with their corresponding domain names.
 For Netscaler VPX, name servers are configured on Netscaler using the ConfigMap.

 **Note:** ConfigMaps are used to configure name servers on Netscaler only for Netscaler VPX.
 For Netscaler CPX, CoreDNS forwards the name resolution request to the upstream DNS server.